dhis2-metadata/MLS0-Malaria_Case_Surveillance_and_Foci_Investigation/docs/mal_cs_foci_tracker_design.md

 ### MAL-CS: Malaria Case Notification, Investigation & Response - Program configuration

 The “Malaria case notification, investigation and response” program follows a confirmed malaria case from when they are diagnosed with malaria until a decision on focus response is made.
-A patient can be enrolled as a case on the programme on more than one occasion.
 The case is represented by the tracked entity type “Malaria Case”.
+A case can be enrolled in the programme on more than one occasion.

 The program displays the front page list in order to have an at a glance list of cases in the organisation unit, and it requires a minimum of two attributes to search for cases with 50 maximum of TEIs to return in search.